Lusitano G.C.: The golden age

-In 1951/52 Lusitano became National Champion of the Segunda Divisão, after winning the final pole of the competition with Vitória de Setúbal, Torreense and U. de Coimbra.
+In 1951/52 Lusitano became National Champion of the Segunda Divisão, after winning the final pool of the competition with Vitória de Setúbal, Torreense and U. de Coimbra.
 It was a sublime moment in the history of the club.

-The last game, refereed by A. Calheiros, took place in Campo Estrela on 6 January 1952 and ended with a 0–0 draw between Eborians and Sadinos.
+The last game, refereed by António Calheiros, took place in Campo Estrela on 6 January 1952 and ended with a 0–0 draw between Eborians and Sadinos.
 Lusitano lined-up with the following roster: Dinis Vital; Eduardo and Soeiro; Madeira, Valle and Paulo; Pepe, Di Paola, Teixeira da Silva, Duarte and Domingo.

 The entrance of the club in the greater division of Portuguese football was commemorated all around the city.
 The famous Praça do Geraldo received countless expressions of joy.

 Évora entered the map of Portuguese football.
 The winning coach, was former Lazio and Banfield player Anselmo Pisa.

 On 28 September 1952 Dinis Vital, Soeiro, Paixão, Madeira, Valle, Paulo, Flora, Di Paola, Patalino, Batalha and Duarte debuted in the competition.
 In the 1952/53 season Lusitano achieved a record that was only beaten the by Famalicão in the 2019/2020 season, i.e., never a newly promoted team was leading the table by the 5th matchday.

 Also in 1952 the Players Statute was approved.
 The document contained the rights and duties of the players, defined the prizes policy and praised correctness, loyalty and fair play.

 Also in the Taça de Portugal the club surprised, by eliminating Sporting in the quarter-finals.

 A 3–3 draw in 1953/54, in Évora, against Sporting and the victory against Porto by 2-0 encouraged leaders and supporters.

 In the 1954/55 season, already under the command of Cândido Tavares, the club finished 10th place in the Primeira Divisão, having beaten Sporting 2–1.
 Also FC Porto with Barrigana, Hernâni and Pedroto would crash in Campo Estrela 2–1.
 "Porto scored first yesterday in Évora - but did not escape defeat ..." - titled A Bola.
 In the Taça de Portugal, wins 2–1 against V. de Guimarães and 2–0 against FC Porto.

 In 1955/56, Lusitano finished 8th.
 Under the guidance of Severiano Correia, the base team included Dinis Vital, Polido, Paixão, José da Costa, Falé, Vicente, Batalha, Vieira, Patalino, Caraça and José Pedro.
 Special highlight for the 1–1 draw against Sporting in Évora, in a game that inaugurated the new pitch of Campo Estrela.
 In the Estádio da Luz a 1–1 draw against Benfica.